lucia-auth/lucia/documentation/content/oauth/providers/linkedin.md

 ---
 _order: 0
 title: "LinkedIn"
+description: "Learn about using the LinkedIn provider in Lucia OAuth integration"
 ---

 OAuth integration for LinkedIn.
 Refer to [LinkedIn OAuth documentation](https:/.microsoft.com/en-us/linkedin/shared/authentication/authorization-code-flow?tabs=HTTPS1) for getting the required credentials.
 Provider id is `linkedin`.